quinn-p-mchugh/personal-website/docs-projects/2023-07-year-calendar-spreadsheet.md

 ---
-title: "YearSpread: Visualize your year in a spreadsheet."
+title: "YearSpread: Visualize your year in a spreadsheet"
 sidebar_label: "YearSpread"
 slug: year-spread
 description: "A handy calendar spreadsheet to visualize and sync annual events, trips, and more to a specified Google Calendar."